gswallow/kubernetes-talk/README.md

 Honestly, secrets aren't really that secure.

-TODO demonstrate creating a secret with a cert.

 #### Config maps
 Config maps are like secrets, except they're not in anyway secret.
 You mount a config map like you would mount a volume in a container.
+See the ingress demo for an example.

+    cd ../examples/secrets
+    ./create-tls-secret.sh
+    kubectl create secret generic tls-demo --from-file=tls/
+    kubectl describe secret tls-demo

+    kubectl create configmap configmap-demo --from-file=nginx/proxy.conf
+    kubectl describe configmap configmap-demo

+    kubectl exec tls-demo ls /etc/tls
+    kubectl exec tls-demo cat /etc/nginx/conf.d/proxy.conf

 #### Deployments
 The [deployment object](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is the most common object you will work with on a k8s cluster.